-We encourage you to submit your voting instructions over the internet or by mail prior to the meeting.
+Even if you plan to attend the 2020 Annual General Meeting, we encourage you to submit your voting instructions over the internet or by mail prior to the meeting.

 If you hold your shares in the name of a bank, broker or other nominee, you should follow the instructions provided by your bank, broker or nominee for voting your shares, including whether you may submit voting instructions by mail, telephone or over the internet.